 Farmers and agronomic advisors are also connected to the regional monitoring networks that have been created for integrated pest management (IPM) in Spain.
 Therefore, they can report any unusual observation through these networks, especially if it is related to efficacy.
-Examples: in Aragon, one of the Ebro Valley regions, the network @redfaragon is a network by regional authorities, integrated by qualified technical staff, intended to monitor the incidence of pests, distribute information about IPM, good practices on the use of plant protection products (PPPs), and resistance management.
+Examples: in Aragón, one of the Ebro Valley regions, the network Red Fitosanitaria Aragón is a network by regional authorities, integrated by qualified technical staff, intended to monitor the incidence of pests, distribute information about IPM, good practices on the use of plant protection products (PPPs), and resistance management.
 Thus, this network is performing weekly monitoring of pest incidences, including corn borers, in specific control points across the region.
-Similarly, in each region there are similar networks, like @RAIF\noticias in Andalucía, which distributes alerts and information on pest incidences and plant health issues or the Gencat website in Catalunya which distribute timely information about pest monitoring and insecticide treatments to provide farmer's information and advices.
+Similarly, in each region there are similar networks, like @RAIF\noticias in Andalucía, which distributes alerts and information on pest incidences and plant health issues or the Gencat websit in Catalunya, which distributes timely information about pest monitoring and insecticide treatments to provide farmers with information and advice.
+Other examples in other